NOTE: I am running – and this all mostly relates to – an older version of Zoneminder, the

-Have a Monit daemon that will restart ZoneMinder should it go down for any reason.
+Have a Monit daemon running that will restart ZoneMinder should it go down for any reason.

 The Monit setting can be found e.g. here.
-You can even add a sendmail that will let you know ZoneMinder was restarted, and then you can investigate why.
-Huge help for this is Netdata that helps you quickly identify congestions within the system (by default up to one hour into history by 1 second steps, but if you have enough memory you can go way deeper).
+You can even add a sendmail that will let you know ZoneMinder was restarted, and you can then investigate why.
+Huge help for this is Netdata that helps you quickly identify congestions within the system (by default it goes up to one hour into history with 1 second steps, but if you have enough memory you can go way deeper).

 Looking at live stream montage is fun, but try not to.
 Before I made another improvements even couple of streams were enough for ZoneMinder to start dropping frames.